Quantum-Accelerators/quacc/docs/user/database.md

 ![Mongo example](../images/user/schema.gif)

+For assistance with setting up a MongoDB instance of your own, refer to the ["Database Setup"](../install/config_db.md) section of the installation instructions.

 === "General Purpose"

     For a given recipe, you can store the final output summary in your database using the `quacc.util.db.results_to_db` function, as shown in the example below.